GBCA would like to thank our students for their support of the Career tip – we’re coming back early!

 Based on student’s feedback – we would like to share a short series that focus on some of resume mistakes which active job seekers may find useful….

 If you have any questions or seeking advice, please email firstname.lastname@example.org or stay tuned for our career seminars commencing in February 2019!

-Have you ever met someone at a party that you found attractive or as a good friend potential?
-In many cases, it is because the person communicates well.
+Have you ever met someone at a party that you found either attractive or a good potential friend?
+It might be because they communicate well.

-However, please avoid including outdated, irrelevant or unprofessional content in your resume that may be limiting your chances of success.
-Irrelevant hobbies, selfies and (sometimes) an unprofessional email address could be identified by HR specialists as “resume fails”.
-If you do want to bring something personal to your application, make sure to only include those are relevant to the job or the industry in some way.
+With that said, you should avoid including any unprofessional content in your resume that might limit your chances of success.
+Irrelevant hobbies or an unprofessional email address could spell doom for an otherwise excellent application.
+If you do want to add a personal touch to your resume, try to restrict it to items that are still relevant to the job or industry.

 Let’s think about the party scenario again: if you meet someone who’s jump from 1 topic to another every 30 seconds, do you you would be taking this person seriously?